qdrant/docs/qdrant/v1.2.x/filtering.md

 The matching logic is modified to be applied at the level of an array element within the payload.

-It can be used with `must`, `must_not` and `should` with the following semantic:

-- nested `must`: at least a single element matches all conditions.
-- nested `must_not`: at least a single element does not match any of the conditions.
+Nested filters work in the same was as if the nested filter was applied to a single element of the array at a time.
-- nested `should`: at least a single element matches at least one of the conditions (equivalent to not using `nested`).
+Parent document is considered to match the condition if at least one element of the array matches the nested filter.

+** Limitations **

 The `has id` condition is not supported within the nested object filter.
 If you need it, place it in an adjacent `must` clause.